-Here’s another lesser known cause for wheezing, bronchospasm and asthma symptoms.
-There is an enzyme (a protein) found in the excrement and the saliva of these bugs that triggers asthma.
+Here’s another lesser-known cause for wheezing, bronchospasm, and asthma symptoms.
+There is an enzyme (a protein) found in the excrement and the saliva of these bugs that trigger asthma.
 When I lived down south, it was the headache of every Florida resident!
 There’s no chance that you can live in Florida and not ever see one!
 I’m not picking on Florida, there’s an estimate that over 60 percent of homes in the U.S. contain cockroach allergens.
 Statistics show cockroach allergies are one of the most common worldwide indoor allergies.
 Combine that with a pet cat or dog and you have the makings for some difficult breathing!
 (Read below for some remedies and treatments.)

 At this point, I would like to plead for your forgiveness because this next ARTICLE is going to make you sick to your stomach.
 Do not read it if you like crab and shrimp.
 The protein called “tropomyosin” could be the cross-reactive allergen between mites, cockroaches, shrimp and crab.
 All of those foods as well as cockroaches contain tropomyosin.
 (Sorry!)
 You can evaluate your sensitivity to that protein with a blood test to see if you’re allergic or not, then you’ll know whether or not to stay away from those foods.